 Note: You can also use fresh tomatoes but you will need to add water or vegetable broth when you simmer it, about 2 cups of broth.

 - Put all ingredients in a large pot then cover and simmer for about 45 – 60 minutes (medium heat) or until the sauce is reduced to your liking.
 Stir from time to time to avoid tomato sticking in the bottom of the pan.
+In the last 15 minutes of cooking, reduce heat to low heat.
 Season and adjust as needed.

 That’s all you need to do!
 Now, grab your favorite pasta and put this wonderful pasta sauce to use.